justautumns/justautumns/README.md

 ---
 #### 🏗️ Programs I Built at 42

-During my journey at **42 Vienna**, I completed the following projects:
+During my journey at **42 Vienna**, I completed the following projects: !Most of my repositories are private as a security concerns

 - **Libft** – Custom C library implementing common functions to strengthen C fundamentals.
 - **ft_printf** – Custom implementation of printf, enhancing understanding of variadic functions and formatting.